codeaudit/ucc/README.md

     ucc(dat)$ucc    # equals 0.9057609

-Check out the R documentation for more details about the algorithm.
+Check out the R documentation for more details about the algorithm, or [a description on my homepage](http://jackmaney.com/code/universal_correlation_coefficient.html) for a more informal (albeit long-winded) version.

 ##Install